 As for the application process, students should first apply through their home university/faculty (international office or a similar office).
 Applicants shall fill in the application form, which is available on the CEVRO Institute web-pages.
 In the application form students mark the courses they wish to study at CEVRO Institute.
 The application form should be sent by e-mail as well as in the print form signed by the Erasmus coordinator of their home faculty.
 We will then send them an acceptance letter, where we confirm that they have been admitted to the study at CEVRO Institute.

-Basically there are two deadlines for applications: (1) for the fall term and (2) for the spring term.
+There are two deadlines for applications: (1) for the fall term and (2) for the spring term.

 Application deadline for the fall term: 27 May